-Just like the Q900R and 2018 Samsung TVs, the Q90R does not support DTS, nor does it support eARC.
+Sadly, this TV doesn't support DTS or eARC.
 It likely does support lossy Atmos passthrough from Dolby Digital Plus sources, including the native Netflix app.

 The frequency response of the Samsung Q90R is decent.
-Low-frequency extension (LFE) is about 76Hz which is okay.
-This means that the TV has a good amount of body and punch to its but lacks thump or rumble.
-The response above the TV's LFE is well-balanced and can deliver clear dialogs.
-Also, the Q90R can get reasonably loud, but may not be loud enough for large and noisy environments.
+There's a good amount of body and punch to the bass but not enough to produce a rumbling sound.
+The response above the TV's LFE is well-balanced and can deliver clear dialogues.
+Also, it can get reasonably loud, but may not be loud enough for large or noisy environments.

-The Q90R has decent distortion performance.
+Decent distortion performance.
 The overall amount of harmonic distortion produced is within decent limits.
-Also, there is not a big jump in THD under heavier loads either, which is good.
+Also, there isn't a big jump in THD under heavier loads either, which is good.

 We noticed that sometimes when you change the input from 'PC' to something else the edges of the screen are cut off due to overscan.
 Just navigating into the Picture Size setting fixes the issue, even if you don't change anything.

 Samsung's app store has an abundance of apps to choose from.
-The apps run well on the Q90R, although they are not always very smooth.
+The apps run well, although they're not always very smooth.

 We tested the 65" (QN65Q90RA) version AA01/QRQ90.
 For the most part, we expect our review to be valid for the 75" version (QN75Q90RA) and the 82" version (QN82Q90RA).
-There is also a 55" model available only in Europe that we expect to perform similarly, except for local dimming.
+There's also a 55" model available only in Europe that we expect to perform similarly, except for local dimming.